willmendesneto/ngx-feature-toggle/README.md

 # Setup

 You'll need to add `FeatureToggleModule` to your application module.
-So that, the `featureToggle` directive will be accessible in your application.
+So that, the `featureToggle` components will be accessible in your application.

 ```typescript
 @NgModule({